-3.1 The Accounts and Audit Regulations 2015 require the Statement of Accounts to be certified by the Council's Chief Finance Officer by the 31st May 2019.
+- 3.1 The Accounts and Audit Regulations 2015 require the Statement of Accounts to be certified by the Council's Chief Finance Officer by the 31st May 2020 however this date was relaxed to 31st August 2020.
 The Accounts are then released to be audited by the Council's external auditor, Mazars.
-After completion of the audit the accounts must be published with the audit opinion and certificate, and before that must have been approved by Full Council, by no later than 31st July.
-The timescales involved with the approval of the Statement of Accounts for 2018/19 are:
+After completion of the audit the accounts must be published with the audit opinion and certificate, and before that must have been approved by Full Council, by no later than 31st July 2020 however for the 19/20 accounts this date was relaxed to 30th November 2020.
+The timescales involved with the approval of the Statement of Accounts for 2019/20 are:

-a) Report draft accounts to Audit Committee
+- a) Report draft accounts to Audit Committee

-b) Report to Audit Committee
+- b) Report to Audit Committee

-c) Report to the Executive
+- c) Report to Executive

-d) Approval by Council
+- d) Approval by Council

-13th June 2019

-22nd July 2019

-23rd July 2019